 We have some fabulous blogging friends that have made some fab Negronis, too!
 There is the Lemongrass Negroni from Christine at Mid Life Croissant, and a Classic Negroni from Matt at Nomageddon!
 Matt also has a great sounding Rum Negroni, too!

 Other Negroni Cocktails

 Blood Orange Negroni – Feasting at Home

 Patron Winter Negroni – Apartment Bartender

-- Add gin, Campari, vermouth and tangerine juice to a blender.
+Add gin, Campari, vermouth and tangerine juice into a blender.